dwave-examples/template/CONTRIBUTING.md

     * Copy the [LICENSE](LICENSE) file from this repository.

 * Tests that are discoverable through `python -m unittest discover`.
-    * See the `tests` directory in any of our existing examples for guidance.

 Our examples are tested using CircleCI.
 Feel free to copy the `.circleci/` directory into your example's root directory.
 Once approved, we will make sure